 "Though abhyanga is often performed by an ayurveda massage practitioner, it's an easy and extremely self-loving practice to adopt in your own home," says Carly Banks, an ayurveda lifestyle counselor at The Habit Ayurveda.

 The benefits of abhyanga.

 In Sanskrit, the word for oil is sneha—the same word used to describe love or tender affection.
 "When we anoint the body in oil, we are anointing it in love," says Banks.
 And self-love is just the beginning of the health benefits of abhyanga: While science has yet to thoroughly study this practice, research has shown that it can calm your heart rate and melt away stress.

 It helps with stress reduction.

-A 2011 study of 10 men and 10 women found that participants experienced significant stress reduction, as measured by their heart rate and sometimes their blood pressure, after undergoing a one-hour abhyanga massage.
-Building on those findings, a 2018 study found that rhythmical massage with aromatic oil (similar to abhyanga) provided a measurable increase in heart rate variability, which indicates relaxation and stress relief.
+A 2011 study of 10 men and 10 women found that participants experienced significant stress reduction1, as measured by their heart rate and sometimes their blood pressure, after undergoing a one-hour abhyanga massage.
+Building on those findings, a 2018 study found that rhythmical massage with aromatic oil (similar to abhyanga) provided a measurable increase in heart rate variability2, which indicates relaxation and stress relief.

 "Abhyanga moves the body from a state of imbalance to equilibrium, from stress response to ease, from clogged ama (toxins) to freely circulating prana (vital energy)," said Salila Sukumaran, an ayurvedic educator who runs the wellness travel consultancy Ayurgamaya.